-In the span of a few months, the coronavirus has spread to over 180 countries, has infected over one million people and has claimed more than 50,000 lives around the world.
-But based on the news coverage, you might think that the only preventive measures we can take are washing our hands regularly, trying not to touch our face, and avoiding people who are sick.
+In the span of a year, the coronavirus has spread to 192 countries, has infected over 136 million people and has claimed more than two million lives around the world.
+But based on the news coverage, you might think that the only preventive measures we can take are social distancing, wearing masks, washing our hands regularly, and trying not to touch our face.

 This is beautifully captured in The Lucky Years, by Dr. David Agus (who is also on Thrive’s board of directors): “If you throw a lit match into a dewy wet forest, what happens?
 Nothing.
 But toss that same incendiary device into a parched landscape that hasn’t seen rain in a long time, and you’ll soon have a quickly moving fire on your hands.
 The difference between these two environments — one damp and saturated and another dry and thirsty — means everything in terms of how they respond to that spark.”

 Dr. Agus’s metaphor is an eloquent way of saying: the strength of our immune system matters greatly in our fight against disease.
 The inner environment we cultivate can truly make a difference.

 As The Washington Post puts it, “the severity of the symptoms depends highly on the patient’s age and immune system.”
 There is nothing we can do about our age.
 And there is nothing we can do about how fast the virus spreads or where it goes next.
 But there is a lot we can do to strengthen our immune system.
 And at a time when so much is out of our control, this gives us agency.